doytsujin/athackst.github.io/_articles/4_aws_deepracer_joy_onboard.md

 Neat!

-I, however, would like to be able to also load ROS2 into my deepracer eventually.
-So I want to have docker on my DeepRacer.
+I, however, would like to be able to also load ROS2 into my DeepRacer eventually.
+So I want to have Docker on my DeepRacer.

 ## Docker on the DeepRacer